AndyObtiva/glimmer-dsl-libui/README.md

 Use arrows to move and spacebar to pause/resume.

+Note that Snake relies on the new [Ruby Pattern Matching feature](https://docs.ruby-lang.org/en/3.0/doc/syntax/pattern_matching_rdoc.html) available starting in Ruby 2.7 experimentally and in Ruby 3.0 officially.

 [examples/snake.rb](examples/snake.rb)

 Run with this command from the root of the project if you cloned the project: